-As part of our mission to support the educational needs of all our members, the IWMF will provide member/constituent name and postal address (not email address) to IWMF partner(s) in those instances where our partner(s) has an educational event which includes WM so that our members/constituents may be invited via mail to that event.
+As part of our mission to support the educational needs of all our members, the IWMF will provide member/constituent name and postal address (not email address) to IWMF partner(s) in those instances where our partner(s) has an educational event that includes WM so that our members/constituents may be invited via mail to that event.
 The partners we may share this information with include the Lymphoma Research Foundation (LRF), the Leukemia & Lymphoma Society (LLS), and CancerCare.

-Below are the general categories of information that we collect.
+Below are the general categories of information that we collect:

 Demographic information.
-We may ask for limited demographic information such as your gender, race or ethnicity, date of birth, marital status and primary language.
+We may ask for limited demographic information such as your gender, race or ethnicity, date of birth, marital status, and primary language.
 This information is used to help us to better understand the individuals we serve or to better communicate with you.
 We consider this information private and limit how it is used and disclosed.

 Donations and Financial information.
 If you make a donation to the IWMF, then in addition to your contact information, we may ask for financial information such as a credit card number or financial account number(s).
 This information allows us to process your donation.
-We consider this information confidential and it is not shared.
+We consider this information confidential, and it is not shared.
 Donations made “in memory of” or “in honor of” will be treated as private and we will limit its use to publishing, with your approval, in the IWMF Torch the donor name and the name to whom the donation is designated.